 How are recipes stored?¶

 Recipes are stored in what we call 'cookbooks'.
-Technically, a cookbook is simply a directory, that contains a configuration file, with an optional subdirectory, containing the descriptions.
+Technically, a cookbook is simply a directory that contains a configuration file and recipes, with optionally subdirectories to group recipes and to store descriptions.
 Cookbooks can be either in the form of a directory or that of a ZIP file depending on where these are loaded from.

 This leads directly to our second topic: recipe distribution.
 Cookbooks can be stored in numerous places.